EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Researchers from the University of Münster have recently introduced a new calibration strategy that shares some features of IDA but is not restricted to elements having two stable isotopes.
 The new strategy called "Isobaric dilution analysis" (IBDA) uses the fact that conventional mass analysers cannot distinguish between two isobaric isotopes of different elements.
 Therefore, in IBDA, the sample with the element of interest is spiked with a solution of a different element, which shares at least one isobaric isotope and shows similar chemical properties resulting in a similar response.

 In their publication that appeared in the March issue of the Journal of Trace Elements in Medicine and Biology, the authors demonstrated the method first for an element, for which IDA is possible in order to show the capabilities of IBDA in comparison to IDA.
 The authors used a certified gadolinium standard, which was diluted with a dysprosium spike exhibiting an isobaric isotope with m/z 160 (see Figure 1).
-The accuracy obtained by the method relies on the similiarity of the two elements with respect to their ICP-MS response and chemical behavior or the correction of possible differences.
+The accuracy obtained by the method relies on the similarity of the two elements with respect to their ICP-MS response and chemical behaviour or the correction of possible differences.

 Isotope patterns for Gd/Dy used fir isobaric dilution analysis